SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Size

 Characters of most races are Medium, a size category including creatures that are roughly 4 to 8 feet tall.
 Members of a few races are Small (between 2 and 4 feet tall), which means that certain rules of the game affect them differently.
-The most important of these rules is that Small characters have trouble wielding heavy weapons, as explained in "[Equipment](#chapter-equipment)."
+The most important of these rules is that Small characters have trouble wielding [heavy weapons](#weapon-properties).

 ### Speed

-Your speed determines how far you can move when traveling (see "[Adventuring](#chapter-adventuring)") and fighting (see "[Combat](#chapter-combat)").
+Your speed determines how far you can move when [traveling](#travel-pace) and [fighting](#section-movement-and-position).

 ### Languages